RenderToolbox/mPbrt/README.md

 # mPbrt
 Matlab tools for constructing and writing PBRT scene files.

-# Overview
-The basic idea goes like this:  We want to be able to auto-generate [PBRT](http://www.pbrt.org/fileformat.html) scene files from Matlab.
+The idea:  We want to be able to auto-generate [PBRT](http://www.pbrt.org/fileformat.html) scene files from Matlab.
 We want to start with a convenient Matlab representation of the whole scene.
 We should be able to identify elements of the scene by name and type, and add/update/remove them while working.
 When done working, we should be able to write out a PBRT scene file based on the matlab representation.

 For now we are only going from Matlab to PBRT.
 We are not trying to parse existing PBRT files.